 There are about 6,000 people with haemophilia in the UK.
 Most of these are males because of the way the condition is inherited.

-Worldwide, it is estimated that one boy in every 5,000 will be born with haemophilia A and one boy in every 30,000 will be born with haemophilia B.
+Worldwide, it's estimated that one boy in every 5,000 will be born with haemophilia A and one boy in every 30,000 will be born with haemophilia B.

-However, females who carry the haemophilia gene may also experience some bleeding problems, such as heavy periods.
-There is also a chance that a girl could be born with haemophilia if both parents have the haemophilia gene.
+However, some females who carry the haemophilia gene may also experience some bleeding problems, such as heavy periods.
+There's also the chance that a girl could be born with haemophilia if both parents have the haemophilia gene.

 Read more about diagnosing haemophilia.

-There is no cure for haemophilia.
-However, with treatment a person with the condition can usually enjoy a good quality of life.
+Although there's no cure for haemophilia, treatment usually allows a person with the condition to enjoy a good quality of life.

 These medications are given as an injection, the timing of which depends on how severe the condition is.
 Injections are usually only given in milder cases in response to prolonged bleeding, whereas more severe cases are treated with regular injections to prevent bleeding.